AlexandreFenyo/net-monitor/README.md

   Keeping one data value older than the lifetime of the data set is useful to correctly draw a line chart representing the data set over its life time: to draw the first segment, having a timestamped value outside the canvas is necessary.

-**To sum up, a data set has a name, a life time and contains a set of timestamped data, maintained in the net-monitor server memory.**
+**To sum up, a data set has a name, a life time and contains a set of timestamped data, maintained in the net-monitor server memory.
+It is created by a probe adding a new value. **

 ### Probe